gustavovenegas2010/Proyecto-1/index.md

-# Preguntas sobre Satisfacción Laboral de los encuestados de la base Stack Overflow Data - Encuesta de 2017
+# Stack Overflow Data Base Respondents' Job Satisfaction Questions - 2017 Survey.

-El conjunto de datos tiene más de 50.000 observaciones y 154 variables.
-Sobre está base de datos me intereso realizarme las siguientes preguntas:
+The dataset has more than 50,000 observations and 154 variables.
+On this data base I was interested in asking myself the following questions:

-Pregunta 1: ¿Cómo se comporta la satisfacción laboral?
+Question 1: How does job satisfaction behave?

-Pregunta 2: ¿Si una persona tiene alta satisfacción por un carrera (CareerSatisfaction), también tendrá alta satisfacción por su trabajo (JobSatisfaction)?
+Question 2: If a person has high career satisfaction (CareerSatisfaction), will he/she also have high job satisfaction (JobSatisfaction)?

-Pregunta 3: ¿Qué variables cualitativas y cuantitativas influyen para que un empleado tenga una alta satisfacción por su trabajo (JobSatisfaction)?
+Question 3: What qualitative and quantitative variables influence an employee to have high JobSatisfaction?

-#### Base df (Resultados de encuesta Pública)
+#### Base df (Public survey results)
 ![](https://raw.githubusercontent.com/gustavovenegas2010/Proyecto-1/main/Imagenes/1.PNG)

-#### Estadísticos descriptivos Variables Cuantitativas Base de datos df
+#### Descriptive statistics Quantitative Variables Database df

-A continuación encontramos que de las 145 variables, 6 son de tipo cuantitativo ya que la columna "Respondent" es una columna de identificador.
-Se evidencia que la variable "ExpectedSalary" contiene muy pocos datos (2.566) tan solo un 5% de las personas contestaron esa pregunta.
+Next we find that of the 145 variables, 6 are quantitative since the "Respondent" column is an identifier column.
+It is evident that the variable "ExpectedSalary" contains very little data (2,566) only 5% of the people answered that question.

 ![](https://raw.githubusercontent.com/gustavovenegas2010/Proyecto-1/main/Imagenes/2.PNG)

-## Pregunta 1: ¿Cómo se comporta la satisfacción laboral?
+## Question 1: How does job satisfaction behave?

-Se calculo un resumen de estadísticas descriptivas de la variable _JobSatisfaction_, donde se puede visualizar que en promedio la satisfacción laboral es de 6.9 es decir que la mayoría de encuestados tienen buena satisfacción laboral.
-También se evidencia que el percentil 1 (25%) es 6, por consiguiente el 75% de los encuestados tienen una satisfacción laboral por encima de 6 que es aceptable, como se puede ver en las siguiente tabla, grafico de barras y diagrama caja.
+A summary of descriptive statistics was calculated for the _JobSatisfaction_ variable, where it can be seen that on average job satisfaction is 6.9, which means that most respondents have good job satisfaction.
+It is also evident that the 1st percentile (25%) is 6, therefore 75% of the respondents have a job satisfaction above 6, which is acceptable, as can be seen in the following table, bar chart and box plot.

 ![](https://raw.githubusercontent.com/gustavovenegas2010/Proyecto-1/main/Imagenes/3.PNG)